-13th Annual University of Michigan Early Career Scientists Symposium
+14th Annual University of Michigan Early Career Scientists Symposium

-ECOLOGY AND EVOLUTIONARY BIOLOGY OF PHENOTYPIC PLASTICITY
+ECOLOGY AND EVOLUTION OF COLOR

 Early career scientists are considered senior graduate students (who stand to receive their Ph.D. within one year), postdoctoral researchers, and first- or second-year faculty.
 A colleague or advisor must provide the nomination.

 For more information, contact Carol Solomon at firstname.lastname@example.org

-The 2017 Early Career Scientists Symposium scientific committee includes:
+The 2018 Early Career Scientists Symposium scientific committee includes: